Another brand new switching offer, and it’s open to existing customers too.

 What are the requirements for the Santander switching offer?

-There’s quite a bit you need to do with this switch, though you’ll find that these are also requirements for some of the accounts – including my pick of the Santander 123 Lite (more on these option below).
+There’s quite a bit you need to do with this switch, though you’ll find that these are also requirements for some of the accounts to earn ongoing cashback.

 Two active Direct Debits

-First the account you switch into needs to have two Direct Debits active when the run their eligibility checks (around 60 days after starting the switch).
+First the account you switch into needs to have two Direct Debits active when they run their eligibility checks (around 60 days after starting the switch).

 If you are an existing account holder and already have Direct Debits on there then you don’t need to set up new ones.
 I’ve had confirmation from the Santander press office on this.